 $22.00

-Description: This is my watercolor painting of the state bird and flower of Kansas, the western meadowlark and the wild native sunflower.
-Kansas was admitted to statehood on January 29, 1861 as the 34th state.
-The nickname of Kansas is the “Sunflower State.”
-This is painting is part of my State Birds & Flowers Collection.
+Description: This is my acrylic painting of the Montana state bird and flower, the Western meadowlark and bitterroot.
+Montana was admitted to the union on November 8, 1889 as the 41st state.
+The bitterroot is a culturally significant plant for Native American tribes.
+This painting is part of my state bird and flower collection.